Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 590 A

-Measured/declared weight with electrolyte 17.11/17.3 kg
+Measured/declared mass with electrolyte 17.11/17.3 kg

 Dimensions 231×175×223 mm

-gas outlet through traffic jams
+Gas outlet through traffic jams

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Eye of charge in the fourth bank
+Charge eye in the fourth bank

-Estimated price 6900 rub.
+Approximate price 6900 rub.

 Declared capacity 65 Ah